Leppington

 Leppington has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 56 projects that could impact the area's performance.
-Key projects include Leppington Greens Estate, Leppington Denham Court High School, Prospect South to Macarthur (ProMac), and Leppington Public School Upgrade.
-The following list details those likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 56 projects likely to impact the region.
+Notable ones include Leppington Greens Estate, Leppington Denham Court High School, Prospect South to Macarthur (ProMac), and Leppington Public School Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.